gear-genomics/gearlog/README.md

-# gearlog
+# Gearlog
-Usage of gear tools.
+Gearlog monitors the usage of gear tools.

 In short, gearlog translates the server log files into permalog files stripped of ip addresses.
 The access is translated into a primary and